sola-st/ChangeGuard/README.md

 Create a virtual environment
 > [!IMPORTANT]
 > Python 3.8 must be installed.
+We used Python 3.8.18.
+In case of more recent Python versions, e.g. Python 3.8.20, you might have to downgrade `setuptools` using the command `pip install setuptools==58.2.0`.
 ```
 virtualenv -p /usr/bin/python3.8 changeGuard_env
 ```